dadahsueh/zakook-bot/README.md

 - `/rss unsub [url]`: unsubscribes the current channel from a rss feed.
 - `/rss list`: see a list of rss feeds the current channel is subscribed to.
 - `/rss unsub [all/*]` or `/rss unsuball`: unsubscribes the current channel from all rss feeds.
+- `/rss dump`: dumps all rss links.

 ## 1️⃣ Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your ***local*** machine for development and testing

 ### Prerequisites